-I am married to Adelaida Kusaga Magoma and blessed with four children- 2 boys and 2 girls.
+I am married to Adelaida Kusaga Magoma and blessed with four children- two boys and two girls.
 I am a deputy Accounting manager for the National Democratic Institute for International Affairs and live in Maryland.
-Before becoming TAUS Secretary General in July 2016, I was President of the Mid-Atlantic TAUS chapter from 2012-16.
+Before becoming TAUS President, I was TAUS’ Secretary General from July 2016 – July 2021.
+Before then, I was President of the Mid-Atlantic TAUS chapter from 2012-16.

 My loving God has touched me in so many ways.
 One of the most memorable event happened in mid-2000, when I was attacked at gunpoint in Washington DC.
 My attackers put a gun on my head and dragged me to a dark alley.
 I was scared to death that night and quietly prayed to my loving God to save my life and He faithfully did so.
 I always think of that night as an example of how good God has been to me even though I am an imperfect person.

-As a Treasurer, my duties and responsibilities to oversee the management of the financial affairs of the organization.
+As a Treasurer, I am responsible for overseeing the management of the financial affairs of the organization entrusted to us by God.
 This including maintaining all accurate records of all receipts and disbursement of funds, and financial reports.

 As children’s Director (birth-12 years) my objectives are to: 1) Advocate and establish a goal oriented program to nurture and enhance our children in spiritual and leadership skills.
 2) Develop programs that would identify and establish a platform for our children to enable them to share their talents while building an awareness of implementing their talents in worship, discipleship and outreach.